ankitjaiswal2407/ankitjaiswal2407/README.md

 - 👀 I’m interested in Coding and Solving Problems
 - 🌱 I’m currently learning backend development
 - 💞️ I’m looking to collaborate on some Internships.
-- 📫 How to reach me ...@ankitjais_19 on  instagram
+- 📫 How to reach me @ankitjais_19 on  instagram and LinkedIn.
 - 😄 Pronouns: Tech guy
 - ⚡ Fun fact: I Love Coding and Solving Problems